pink-eye/Vvvideo/README.md

 ![Screenshot-Video-Descr](https://github.com/pink-eye/Vvvideo/blob/main/src/res/assets/screenshots/screenshot%20(5).png)

-## Features
+## 💥 Features
 * Watch videos without ads
+* Navigate the app using the keyboard
-* Sponsorblock integration
+* Sponsorblock integration (you can record and skip segments)
-* Proxy configuration
-* Use YouTube without Google trackers
 * Subscribe to channels and get their latest uploads
 * Display general info about videos, channels and playlists
 * Search videos, channels and playlists
+* Responsive layout (it means the app looks good on the each device)
+* Support live streams
+* Proxy configuration
-* Dark and light themes
+* System, dark and light themes
-* Export & import subscriptions
+* Import and export subscriptions
-* Navigate the app using the keyboard
+* Hot keys

+## 🙏 Issues
+Feel free to open an issue for suggestions or any unexpected behavior encountered.

-## License
+## 😜 License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 Vvvideo is Free Software: You can use, study share and improve it at your